Elsword016/DataScience-and-ML-projects/README.md

-# Image Processing
+# Projects
 Some projects to showcase my learning, particularly focussing on fine-tuning models on biological data and image processing in general.
 Some might be related to experiment data for which I won't share the data for obvious reasons.
+Most of the projects focus on Computer Vision since I work with image data a lot, but I will try to put more projects related other domains such as NLP.

 ## 1. CLIP-Seg + SAM segmentation
 Implementation of simple panoptic segmentation using CLIPSegmentation model (https://huggingface.co/blog/clipseg-zero-shot) and then refining the low-resolution mask with Segment Anything(https://segment-anything.com/) by prompting it with points sampled within the low-res mask from CLIPSeg.